gauravmittal54/Blog-Post-API/README.md

 | DELETE    | /api/v1/removetagfromblog/:blog_id/:tag_id | Remove a tag from a blog                           |
 | PUT       | /api/v1/updateTagForBlog/:blog_id/:tag_id  | Update a tag for a specific blog post              |

+## Postman Test Results

 [Click here to view Postman results](./PostmanResults.md)

+## Setup Instructions
+- Clone the repository.
+- Install the dependencies using npm install.
+- Start the server using npm start or npm run dev (for development with nodemon).